onesentforth/discipleschool/content/post/the-end-game/index.md

 ## Feathers for Worms

+I'm concerned that focusing our attention on "end-of-the-world" prophecies could bring an end to our credibility.
+Sharing social media posts about the latest apocalyptic theories from doomsday preachers could cost you more than you realize.

 Let's begin with a parable.
 One day long ago, over the hot sands of a Middle Eastern country, a white skylark flew in joyous loops about the sky.
 As she swooped near the earth, she heard a merchant cry out, "Worms!
 Worms!
 Worms for feathers!
 Delicious worms!"
 The skylark circled about the merchant, hungry at the mention of worms, but puzzled about what the merchant meant.
 Seeing that the skylark was interested, the merchant motioned her nearer.
 "Come here, my little friend.
 Come!
 See the lovely worms I have!"

 Cautiously, the skylark landed and cocked her head to the merchant.
 "Come!
 Taste the juicy worms!"
 The skylark became aware that she was, indeed, quite hungry.
 And these worms looked bigger and tastier than any she had ever dug for herself out of the hardscrabble ground of the desert.
 The skylark hopped closer and put her beak up close to the worm.
 "Two worms for a feather, my friend.
 Two worms for merely one!"